 It is important to recognise and act on opportunities when they arise.

-If things you use are on special, put them in your trolley because as you come closer to the check-out if you decide you don’t want them, you can always put them back.
+If things you normally use are on special, put them in your trolley now.
+As the checkout is approached, if you decide you don’t want them, you can always put them back.

 However, without putting them in your trolley in the first place, there is no choice of keeping or disposing of the products.
-The decision to not make a selection when the opportunity arises will prohibit or limit your options.
+Not making a decision when the opportunity arises will prohibit or limit your options.

 As humanity is undergoing continual and constant change, the best chance for survival is to recognise, accept, adapt, grow and move forward.